andrew/ultimate-awesome/README.md

 - [Awesome-World-Model](https://github.com/LMD0311/Awesome-World-Model) - Collect some World Models for Autonomous Driving papers. .
 - [awesome-mithril](https://github.com/orbitbot/awesome-mithril) - A curated list of Mithril awesome.
 - [awesome-vdj](https://github.com/slowkow/awesome-vdj) - 📚 Tools and databases for analyzing HLA and VDJ genes.
-- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
 Contributions most welcome.
 - [awesome-deep-reinforcement-learning-papers-for-search-recommendation-advertising](https://github.com/guyulongcs/awesome-deep-reinforcement-learning-papers-for-search-recommendation-advertising) - Awesome Deep Reinforcement Learning papers for industrial Search, Recommendation and Advertising. .
 - [awesome-frontend](https://github.com/huaize2020/awesome-frontend) - 前端开发资源大全中文版。An awesome front end develop packages and resources.
 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
-- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-flutter](https://github.com/basarozcan/awesome-flutter) - Curated list of bookmarks, packages, tutorials, videos and other cool resources from Google's Flutter.
 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.
 - [awesome-alternatives](https://github.com/LinuxCafeFederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.